Community

 Tye traveled to Bali with her mother to celebrate a birthday.
 However, customs officers detained her after discovering marijuana in her suitcase, according to family posts.
 Indonesian officials then transported her to jail, where she now faces a possible four‑year prison sentence under the country’s strict drug laws.

 Her family says customs held her for nearly 24 hours before she learned she couldn’t leave Indonesia without paying $75,000 in fees.
-They say she must immediately pay $30,000 or remain stuck overseas for years.
+This past Monday, she had to pay $30,000 or remain stuck overseas for years.

 “I made a mistake not researching and took the wrong thing in my suitcase to Bali,” Tye wrote on Friday (Apr.
 24).
 “I was arrested, and I can’t come home until I pay $75,000!!!
 And I only have til Monday to pay $30,000 of it or I will be stuck over here 4+ years.”